High school journalists stand up to censorship and win

 - Mormons to stay outdoors after split with Boy Scouts

+“I think I’ve learned more in the past week than I have in my entire life.
+It’s been really incredible,” senior Halle Newman, 17, said.

-Seventeen-year-old Halle Newman says she’s learned to stand up for herself, what she believes in and their rights as a student press.
+The big lesson is she’s learned to stand up for herself and what she believes in and for their rights as a student press, she said.
+They’ve also witnessed how important journalism is to a community, she said, from the community reaction and support.

+“I think on a larger scale we’ve just learned how important and how vital the first amendment is to just our country, and our society and our government,” said senior Nataleigh Noble, 17.

+Burlington High School Principal Noel Green didn’t return a phone call seeking comment.
+The school district announced Sept.
+15 that “all previously practiced or adopted guidelines regarding publications in the BHS Register are no longer in effect.”
+The school board, and the administration, will develop a written policy consistent with the new law, in a process involving the students, the district said.